 Fair value should be a representative price based on what a corresponding asset or liability would have been traded for at normal market terms and conditions.
 A financial instrument is considered as listed in an active market if listed prices are simply and regularly available from a stock market, dealer, broker, industry group, price-setting service or regulatory authority, and these prices represent actual and regularly occurring transactions at arm's length.
 If the market for the security is not active, or the security is not listed on a stock market or similar, the Group uses valuation techniques to set fair value.
 These are based for example on information on recently completed transactions carried out on business terms and conditions, reference to trading in similar instruments and pricing using externally collected yield curves and yield spread curves.
 As far as possible the estimates are based on externally observable market data and rarely on company-specific information.

 The different financial instruments are thus priced in the following way:

 Fixed-income securities - government

 Nordic Bond Pricing is used as a source for pricing Norwegian government bonds.
-The prices are compared with the prices from Bloomberg to reveal any errors.

 Fixed-income securities - other than government